Dartmoor Pony - Ponies & Breeds

 Dartmoor Pony Article and Photos Copyrighted - see credits below

-Mention was made of the Dartmoor Pony in 1820 by an equine authority, William Youatt, who wrote that there was a pony on the rough moorland of the Dartmoor Forest, larger than then Exmoor pony, that was much in request in the Darmoor vicinity that was sure footed, hardy and capable of scrambling over the rough roads and dreary wild of that mountainous district, although its beauty was not great.
+Mention was made of the Dartmoor Pony in 1820 by an equine authority, William Youatt, who wrote that there was a pony on the rough moorland of the Dartmoor Forest, larger than then Exmoor pony, that was much in request in the Darmoor vicinity and that was sure footed, hardy and capable of scrambling over the rough roads and dreary wild of that mountainous district, although its beauty was not great.

-Fifty years later, The field Magazine wrote about the ability of the Darmoor Pony to jump.
+Fifty years later, The field Magazine wrote about the ability of the Dartmoor Pony to jump.
 Today, the Dartmoor still performs well over obstacles but has transformed into one of the more elegant of riding ponies as well as having exceptional skill, elegance and success in driving competitions.

 The Pony is notable for the excellence of the shoulder which is wonderfully sloped to give the best sort of riding action, and ensures that the Dartmoor Pony is a first class performer.
 The loin and hind leg are particularly correct.
 This pony's conformation gives the breed a natural balance.
 Limbs and hooves are the best.
 The cannons are short and the bone measurement under the knee of the forelimbs is ample.
 Height does not exceed 12.2 hands.